pallets/quart/docs/design_choices.rst

-It is quite easy to call sync and trigger async execution from a coroutine and hard to trigger async execution from a function, see async_compatibility_.
+It is quite easy to call sync and trigger async execution from a coroutine and hard to trigger async execution from a function, see :ref:`async_compatibility`.
 For this reason coroutines are preferred even in cases where IO seems unlikely.